Images © Alison M. Jones. · Website content © No Water No Life®, LLC. All rights reserved.

 We have a lot to learn from the Lake Turkana Basin regarding how organisms cope and adapt to life in extreme conditions.
 For example, there are these ants that I’m looking at.
 They come out during the hottest part of the day in Turkana, which is unusual because it gets really hot.
 These ants specialize in foraging in temperatures up to 70 degrees Celsius [158 degrees Farenheit], which we know is physiologically impossible.
 Above 60–62 degrees [140–143 degrees Farenheit] is really pushing it.

 Certain molecular processes are just not going to work beyond a certain temperature.
 But these ants run around and seem fine.
 They have a lot of tricks to cope with the heat, but basically they have adapted.
 This is the amazing thing about this entire environment.
 You have species here that are adapted and are adapting to these extremes.

 I note how thin these margins of adaptability are.
 As evolutionarily biologists, that is fascinating.
 But I think it also holds a plan for us and for life on the planet – because having to face extreme weather conditions, as in the Turkana Basin, is where we are going.

 NWNL: Thank you, Dino, for your unique point of view on these two great African lakes.
 You have clarified many issues for us.

-[Posted by NWNL on July 28, 2017. — Transcription edited for clarity by Alison M. Jones, NWNL Director.
+[Posted by NWNL on July 28, 2017. — Transcription edited and condensed for clarity by Alison M. Jones, NWNL Director.
 Our Interview Guidelines describe the NWNL protocol for editing raw transcripts.]